-- (1) This order does not prohibit the Respondent from spending £ a week towards its, her or his ordinary living expenses and also £ [or a reasonable sum] on legal advice and representation.
-[But before spending any money the Respondent must tell the Applicant's legal representatives where the money is to come from 1.] - (2) [This order does not prohibit the Respondent from dealing with or disposing of any of its, her or his assets in the ordinary and proper course of business, [but before doing so the Respondent must tell the Applicant's legal representatives2].] - 14.
+- (2) [This order does not prohibit the Respondent from dealing with or disposing of any of its, her or his assets in the ordinary and proper course of business, [but before doing so the Respondent must tell the Applicant's legal representatives].] - 14.
 The Respondent may agree with the Applicant's legal representatives that the above spending limits should be increased or that this order should be varied in any other respect, but any agreement must be in writing. - 15.
 The order will cease to have effect if the Respondent- - (a) provides security by paying the sum of £ into Court, to be held to the order of the Court; or - (b) makes provision for security in that sum by another method agreed with the Applicant's legal representatives.